python/cpython/Doc/library/shelve.rst

    By default, :mod:`shelve` uses :func:`pickle.dumps` and :func:`pickle.loads`
    for serializing and deserializing.
 However *deserializer* can be the function that takes the :term:`bytes-like object` and the *protocol* parameter and returns the object. *serializer* can be the function that takes the object and returns :class:`bytes`.
-For example, :keyword:`lambda`, which the :mod:`pickle` does not support, can be used in :mod:`shelve` using the serializer and deserializer functions, which do support the :keyword:`lambda`.
+For example, :keyword:`lambda`, which the :mod:`pickle` does notsupport, can be used in :mod:`shelve` using theserializer and deserializer functions, which do support the :keyword:`lambda`.

    .. versionchanged:: 3.10
       :const:`pickle.DEFAULT_PROTOCOL` is now used as the default pickle